benosteen/Kinect_Workflow/README.md

      ...

 The parser and mapper together represents the 'perception/decision' part of the workflow.
-They are separate so that the parser can be made stateless, even if state is required to collate all the outputs to make a decision upon in the mapper.
+They are separate so that the parser can be made stateless, even if state is required to collate all the outputs to make a decision upon in the mapper.q

      ...
      "viz": [